contactlab/contacthub-sdk-browser/README.md

 <script async src="https://unpkg.com/@contactlab/sdk-browser/sdk.min.js"></script>
 ```

-#### Renaming the CUstomer Hub cookie
+#### Renaming the Customer Hub cookie

-In the same way, you can set a custom name for the CUstomer Hub cookie using:
+In the same way, you can set a custom name for the Customer Hub cookie using:

 ```js
 window.ContactHubCookie = '__chub';